 Want to stay active but aren’t quite ready to hit the gym again and are juggling childcare and other priorities?
 Have a think if there any fitness classes or regimes you particularly enjoy such as BODYPUMP or circuits.
 You might want to take on the role of the family’s personal trainer and try adapting some of the moves into a child-friendly workout.
 You can show the kids what it involves and why you like it so much.

 This is one our favourite kids activities, move your furniture aside and let the kids play DJ by turning your living room into your very own dance party.
 You’ll all have hours of endless family fitness fun, dancing, miming and singing the words to each other’s favourite songs.

 You can even draw the curtains and take it in turns flashing a torch to create some cool lighting effects.
 You might even pick up a move or two from each other!

 Although this is usually seasonal, fruit picking is fantastic way to have fun and exercise with family members.
 You’ll all enjoy a day out in the sunshine (this isn’t guaranteed, however…) sampling delicious fresh fruit.
 Strawberries, blueberries, raspberries and blackberries should all be able to pick/buy from your local farm shop or picking field.

 Now that the kids are back to school the majority will be switching back to packed lunches school meals.
 But it’s still important to remind the kids that family fitness and nutrition go hand in hand, especially when staying at home during the evenings and weekends.

-Many of us maximised on this by experimenting with new recipes and sampling different ingredients during lockdown.
 If you this isn’t something you’ve tried already, why not turn into a family activity and get the kids involved – it’s an excellent way to get them excited about eating healthy and trying fresh flavours.

 Start by selecting a recipe together and get everyone to help along the way, including with chopping the veg, setting the table and washing up.